 state to determine the switch's position.

 This saves two gates but costs one extra input pin on the processor.
-It's the simplest - and most reliable - debounce code possible.
+And, it requires a double-throw switch.
+But it's the simplest - and most reliable - debounce code possible.

 The MC14043/14044 chips consist of four SR flip flops, so might be an attractive solution for debouncing multiple switches.